kercre123/jank-escape-pod/README.md

 Right now; This has the same STT software and STT model/scorer as escape pod, and I think processes text in a very similar way, but the official escape pod is currently much better at intent matching.

-Only Debian-based Linux is supported (Ubuntu, Linux Mint, Debian, Raspberry Pi OS, anything with APT should work).
+Only Debian-based Linux amd64 and aarch64 is supported (Ubuntu, Linux Mint, Debian, Raspberry Pi OS, anything with APT should work).
 Fedora was attempted but I couldn't get the stt binary to run without lib issues.

+I haven't tested it on an RPi but it should work.
+It works on a Nintendo Switch with L4T Ubuntu but its a little slow.

 Currently, on a fast desktop, the speech-to-text itself is pretty snappy and accurate.
 But, you have to speak loud and clearly.